olbeimarton/dynetR/README.md

 5    E 13.48869      7                  1.926956
 6    F 13.05306      5                  2.610611
 ```

-The second element is a simple plot visualising the union network and the rewiring values.
+The output of `dynetR` can be used with the `dynetR_plot` function to visualise a simple plot depicting the union network and the rewiring values.

+`dynetR_plot(mList, output)`

 ![output plot](example_plot.png)